OswaldoDV92/YF-S201-basics/README.md

 Print the waterflow and volume.

-Blink an led to know it's working.
+Blink an LED  to know  the device it's working.